top of page

 The base coat provides:

-• A smooth foundation
+• A smooth foundation.

 • A dark background color between “planks.”

-• 5–6 quarts of water per bag
+• Use 5–6 quarts of water per bag.

-• Consistency similar to thick latex paint
+• Aim for a consistency similar to thick latex paint.

-• Wear spike shoes
+• Wear spike shoes.

-• Trowel evenly across the surface
+• Trowel evenly across the surface using a magic trowel.

-• Minor trowel marks are fine; they’ll be addressed later
+• Minor trowel marks are fine; they’ll be addressed later.

-Allow to dry thoroughly (same day or overnight, depending on conditions).
+• Allow to dry thoroughly (same day or overnight, depending on conditions).

 Step 3: Light Scrape & Layout the Wood Planks